SpiceJet's Delhi-Jabalpur flight returns after crew notices smoke in cabin mid-air | Business

 - India

-SpiceJet said its flight heading to Jabalpur returned to Delhi on Saturday after the crew members observed smoke in the cabin at around 5,000 feet altitude.
+SpiceJet said its flight heading to Jabalpur returned to Delhi on Saturday after crew members observed smoke in the cabin at around 5,000-feet altitude.

+There was oil leakage in one of the engines of the Q400 aircraft and that is likely the reason for smoke in the plane, officials of aviation regulator DGCA said after preliminary investigation.

-This is the fifth such incident on SpiceJet aircraft in two weeks.
-Aviation regulator Directorate General of Civil Aviation is investigating all five incidents.
+This is fifth such incident on SpiceJet aircraft in two weeks.
+The Directorate General of Civil Aviation (DGCA) is investigating all the five incidents.

 On June 19, an engine on SpiceJet's Delhi-bound aircraft carrying 185 passengers caught fire soon after taking off from the Patna airport and the plane made an emergency landing minutes later.
 The engine malfunctioned because of a bird hit.

-In another incident on June 19, a flight for Jabalpur had to return to Delhi due to cabin pressurization issues.
+In another incident on June 19, a flight for Jabalpur had to return to Delhi due to cabin pressurisation issues.

 ''On July 2, 2022, SpiceJet Q400 aircraft was operating SG-2962 (Delhi-Jabalpur),'' the airline's spokesperson said in a statement.